 PSA time has been pivotal in supporting our families at home, supporting with items such as sleep routines and in turn supporting our children to be ready for learning at school.

 Externally provided programmes

-Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

 Programme Provider